-- 7.1.
-The aim of this policy is to provide an internal mechanism for reporting, investigation and remedying any wrongdoing in the workplace.
+7.1 The aim of this policy is to provide an internal mechanism for reporting, investigation and remedying any wrongdoing in the workplace.
 In most cases the employee should not find it necessary to alert anyone externally.
 The law recognises that in some circumstances it may be appropriate for the employee to report his/her concerns to an external body such as a regulator.

 It will very rarely if ever be appropriate to alert the media.
 Employees are strongly encouraged to seek advice before reporting a concern to anyone external.
-If an employee is not satisfied with the Governing Body's response, the manager should ensure that s/he is made aware with whom s/he may raise the matter externally: - 'Public Concern at Work'
+If an employee is not satisfied with the Governing Body's response, the manager should ensure that s/he is made aware with whom s/he may raise the matter externally:

+- 'Public Concern at Work'

-Tel no: 0207 404 6609;
+tel no 0207 404 6609:

+- recognised trade union;

+- a senior LA officer;

+- the external Auditor;

+- relevant professional bodies or regulatory organisations;

+- a solicitor;

-- Recognised Trade Union; - Senior LA Officer; - External Auditor; - Relevant professional bodies or regulatory organisations; - Solicitor. - 7.2.
-The manager should stress to the employee that if s/he chooses to take a concern outside the School, it is the employee's responsibility to ensure that confidential information is not disclosed, i.e. confidential information, in whatever format, is not handed over to a third party. - Public Concern at Work is a registered charity that employees can contact for advice to assist them in raising concerns about poor practice at work.
-The charity also provides advice to employers as to the possible ways to address these concerns. - 7.3.
-Concerns about safeguarding practices can be raised externally using the NSPCC whistleblowing helpline.
-Employees can call 0800 028 0285 or email help@nspcc.org.uk
+- 7.2 The manager should stress to the employee that if s/he chooses to take a concern outside the School, it is the employee's responsibility to ensure that confidential information is not disclosed, i.e. confidential information, in whatever format, is not handed over to a third party.

+- Public Concern at Work is a registered charity that employees can contact for advice to assist them in raising concerns about poor practice at work.
+The charity also provides advice to employers as to the possible ways to address these concerns.